Establishing boundaries and why they matter

 As with any relationship, setting boundaries from the outset is critical.

-As with all work relationships, dealing with helpers in your home can either lift you up and brighten your day, or leave you feeling frustrated, overwhelmed and stressed.
-Your happiness and well-being can be greatly affected by the relationships you have with your helper.
+As with all work relationships, dealing with support workers in your home can either lift you up and brighten your day, or leave you feeling frustrated, overwhelmed and stressed.
+Your happiness and well-being can be greatly affected by the relationships you have with your support worker.
 If they are cheerful and complete their duties efficiently, your load will be lighter; but if they take advantage of your vulnerability or regularly do not complete tasks, the situation can quickly deteriorate and add more stress to your life.

 As with any relationship, setting boundaries from the outset is critical.
 Many professional carers are trained to maintain professional boundaries; they are aware of the need for confidentiality, respect and reliability.
-However, not everyone you hire may have had this training; even so, there are many grey areas that have the potential to become problematic over time.
+However there are many grey areas that have the potential to become problematic over time.
 Boundaries impact all areas of our lives, and you or your loved one are the more vulnerable person in this situation; you need to consider how to protect yourself.

 Role description or agreement

-The helper will be carrying out their work duties inside the privacy of your own home/on your private property, therefore your personal safety – both physical and emotional – is paramount.
-Use a written document to specify the main boundaries by listing them as house rules.
+Your independent support worker will be carrying out their work duties inside the privacy of your own home/on your private property, therefore your personal safety – both physical and emotional – is paramount.
+Use a written document to specify your main boundaries by listing them as house rules.
 This list can cover privacy and security as well as your most important values and preferences, such as:

-• No smoking in or around the home
+• No smoking or vaping in/around the home

 • No private phone calls or texts to be made while at work